-Cheshire East Council trading standards officers have seized cigarettes and tobacco worth more than £9,000 during a swoop against suspected fraudsters.
+Cheshire East Council trading standards officers seized cigarettes and tobacco worth more than £9,000 during a swoop against a fraudster, a court heard.

-Councillor Paul Bates, Cabinet member for communities and health, said: “People who deal in illegal tobacco are more likely to encourage others, especially children and young adults, to smoke.
+Councillor Janet Clowes, cabinet member for communities and health, said: “People who deal in illegal tobacco are more likely to encourage others, especially children and young adults, to smoke.

 “All tobacco is harmful but the illegal black market in tobacco, and in particular the availability of cheap cigarettes, makes it harder for smokers to quit and remain smoke free.

-“We are an enforcing Council and our trading standards officers are working hard to keep these illegal products off the streets and are cracking down on the businesses and individuals that flout the law.
+“The council takes this very seriously and our trading standards officers are working hard to keep these illegal products off the streets and are cracking down on the businesses and individuals that flout the law.
 If you are doing anything illegal – we will make sure you are found and sent to court.”

 The seizure included non-duty-paid tobacco and counterfeit tobacco, which cannot be legally sold in the UK.

 Anyone with information about illegal tobacco can call the Tackling Illegal Tobacco hotline on 0300 999 0000 or report online at: www.keep-it-out.co.uk